Please scroll down for the catalogue, but please be sure to read the below carefully first!

 Grafting requests

-Phil can graft to order for specific varieties.
+Phil can graft to order for specific varieties or unknown favourites.
 This is a lengthy process, so for delivery autumn/winter 2026, orders need to be in by late December 2025.
 Specific requests are £30 each, and for cloning old or favourite trees, we will need healthy wood to clone from.
 Phil will collect or instruct you how to collect appropriate material for cloning.

 Delivery